Kanegraffiti/LessonPlans/Basic Science/Week4_Basic_Science_Lesson_Plan_JSS1-3.md

 - Human actions like **cutting trees** and **bad farming** increase erosion.
 - Erosion types are **sheet**, **rill**, and **gully**.
 - Control erosion by **planting vegetation**, **building terraces and drains**, and **handling land carefully**.
+- Planting **trees and cover crops** holds soil with roots, while mulching protects the ground from direct rainfall impact.
+- Communities can **work together to clear blocked drainage and avoid bush burning**, which keeps the soil safe and fertile.

 ### Assignment